Japan: After the earthquake and tsunami, back to school

 Admitting to suffering from any problems with mental health is difficult in Japan, where the people are reserved and take pride in their self-reliance.

 "Of course, usually Japanese people don't want to show negative feelings," says Dr Kono.
 "They want to keep negative feelings inside.
-But inside they are suffering a lot."'Full of smiles'
+But inside they are suffering a lot."

 Until the new term started, the teachers at Okaido Elementary School had little idea how many children would turn up.